hazymorning/origami_weather/README.md

 <br>

 This card is pretty busy visually.
 A lot of work goes into keeping it fast, and every design choice tries to balance performance and looks.
-It uses literal images for the clouds to stay fast while still looking nice (just about every clouds approach out there was tried before settling on this), and the card is continuously tested with performance tests (you can check this kind of thing with the browser tools).
+It uses literal images for the clouds to stay fast while still looking nice (just about every clouds approach out there was tried before settling on this), and the card is continuously tested with performance tests (you can check this type of thing with the browser tools).

 That said, the devices people use for Home Assistant vary a lot.
 On older or low-power devices, you may want to turn off individual options if you notice yours struggling.